 Crescat’s edge is our ability to develop and profit from global macroeconomic themes.
 Crescat’s themes are robust narratives and supporting data based on deep research into the opportunities identified by our equity and macro models.
 Our proprietary models are built on value and behavioral investment principles.
 The models guide us to our themes.
 The themes are the real-world backstories that bring our models to life.
-We elucidate our themes in our quarterly investor letters.
+We elucidate our themes in our investor letters.
 By discerning the richer narratives behind the securities recommended by our models, we believe we have an advantage over pure systematic quant managers.

 A robust and repeatable investment process is critical to delivering strong absolute and risk-adjusted returns over the long term.
 Crescat’s investment process has persistently revolved around three key factors: global macro themes, value-driven models, and prudent risk management.